Bankruptcy vs. Debt Consolidation

 a stack of papers on top of a desk

-Filing for bankruptcy can absolve you from having to pay back most of your debts, while debt consolidation simply combines all of your debt into one place to make it easier to pay off.
-Here, we’ll explain both options, along with a few alternatives you can consider if your finances have gotten out of control.
+Filing for bankruptcy can absolve you from having to pay back most of your debts, while debt consolidation combines all of your debt into one place to make it easier to pay off.
+Here, we’ll explain both options, along with a few alternatives you can consider if you are experiencing an unmanageable debt-to-income (DTI) ratio.

 Key insights